Detection with the scan and the average likelihood ratio: A simulation study

-The critical values $q_{\ell}$ and $\tilde{\alp}$ can be easily simulated with Monte Carlo similarly as in Rufibach and Walther (2010).
-We suppress the dependence of $q_{\ell}$ on $n$ for notational simplicity.

-For the second modification of the scan we employ the penalty term introduced by D\"{u}mbgen and Spokoiny~(2001) in the context of inference about a function.
-This penalization method can be readily adapted for use with the scan statistic in the Gaussian regression setting considered here.
-The idea is to subtract off the putative maximum at each scale in order to put the different scales on an equal footing: The {\sl penalized scan} is

-Both the penalized scan and the blocked scan aim at improving the power of the scan by fixing the miscalibration across different scales described in Section~\ref{theory}.
-A drawback of the penalized scan is that it requires the specification of the penalty term, which has to be derived for each particular situation at hand.
-The form of the penalty term depends on the tail behavior of the local test statistics, their dependence structure, and the entropy of the underlying space.
-Thus these properties have to be derived on a case-by-case basis and this derivation is typically far from straightforward, while the block method has the advantage that it provides a general recipe that does not require any case-specific input.

-Computationally efficient algorithms for evaluating the scan or an approximation thereof have been introduced in the literature, see e.g. Neill and Moore~(2004), Arias-Castro et al.~(2005), Rufibach and Walther~(2010) and Walther~(2010).
-Unlike the case of the condensed ALR, where the particular choice of the approximating set leads to optimal power properties, it appears that evaluating the scan on an appropriate approximating set does not lead to optimal detection by itself.
-Rather, it appears that optimal detection requires the use of scale-dependent critical values, and efficient computation has to be addressed separately using any of the methods cited above.

-In our simulation study we first consider signals $f_n$ with fixed norm $\normfn :=|\mu_n| \sqrt{|I_n|}$ but varying spatial extent.
+Since the results of the previous sections are asymptotic, we illustrate them in a finite sample context with a simulation study.
+We first consider signals $f_n$ with fixed norm $\normfn :=|\mu_n| \sqrt{|I_n|}$ but varying spatial extent.
 Table~\ref{table1} gives the power of the scan, the ALR, the condensed ALR, the penalized scan, and the blocked scan for a sample size of $n=10000$.
 The results are visualized in the left plot in Figure~\ref{fig1}.
 One sees that the overall performance of the scan is inferior to that of the other four methods, whose performances are quite similar.
 In particular, the power of the scan is not increasing with the spatial extent of the signal as opposed to the other four methods.
 As a consequence, the scan is competitive only for signals on the smallest scales.

 Table~\ref{table1} also shows an improvement in power of the condensed ALR vis-a-vis the ALR on small scales, illustrating Theorems~\ref{ALR} and ~\ref{ALRapprox}.
 However, this improvement is modest, at least for the sample size under consideration, and thus the main advantage of the condensed scan is arguably the dramatic reduction in computation time to $O(n \log^2n)$ versus $O(n^2)$ for the ALR.
 We were able to accurately simulate critical values for the condensed ALR with a sample size of 1 million in a matter of hours, whereas this computation would take hundreds of days for the ALR.